Insights

 ~$49–$499/month

-Volume caps apply; conversation limits vary by tier
+Volume caps apply.
+Conversation limits vary by tier

 Crisp

-Free tier available; paid from ~$25/month
+Free tier; paid from ~$25/month

 AI features limited on lower tiers

-A tool that drops a chat widget on your site and routes questions to a generic AI model is not the same as one that trains on your specific product documentation, learns from your team's resolved tickets, and improves its accuracy over time.
-Both might call themselves "AI support automation."
+A tool that drops a chat widget on your site and routes questions to a generic model is not the same as one that trains on your specific product documentation, learns from your team's resolved tickets, and improves its accuracy over time.
+Both call themselves "AI support automation."
 The price difference is real.
 So is the outcome difference.

 • Does it use your documentation, or does it rely on a general-purpose model?